fedezocco/TMNbiometh-SciPy/README.md

 Variables with "bar" correspond to the desired equilibrium, which is the point SS6 here.

 Note that, while the network in total has 7 compartments, only the 3 dynamical compartments are implemented (i.e. the 2 trucks and the anaerobic digester with and without the controller).
-Refer to the source paper for the ordinary differential equations.
+Refer to the source paper for the ordinary differential equations and the controller design.